sahilsk11/arcade/documentation/README.md

 1. Screen sizes: build.sh checks screen size before it runs to make sure the terminal session can fit the images used in the games.

 2. Emojis: Mac terminals support emojis, but other Linux systems may not.
 They render them as boxes with a Unicode representation.
-A design decision was made to display the emojis anyway, as I made the assumption the program would mostly run from Macs.
-In the case they run from other systems, there may simply be boxes.
-This is fine, because the emojis are not critical to the games (cards still have ASCII letters and numbers).
+A design decision was made to display the emojis anyway, because the emojis are not critical to the games (cards still have ASCII letters and numbers).

+## VI.
+Testing

+To test games, I enlisted "beta testers" by sending out the games to friends and watching them interact with the games.
+Watching them struggle/enjoy different parts of playing allowed me to understand which parts of the game to focus on.